-Due to a lack of knowledge and information regarding these stones, a lot of confusion is created during their selection.
+Due to a lack of knowledge and information regarding these stones create a lot of confusion during their selection.
 Which one should I use?
 And where should I use it?
-These are some basic questions that come to mind while choosing between marble and granite.
+These basic questions come to mind when choosing between marble and granite.

-Both, marble and granite are equally popular among the buyers and house owners, and both of them are attractive, beautiful and they can bring a pleasing aesthetic element to the house.
+Both marble and granite are equally popular among buyers and house owners, and both of them are attractive and beautiful, and they can bring a pleasing aesthetic element to the house.